-8467/12 JB/rg 611 DGG 1C EN (b) where the model uses credit spread sensitivities to parallel shifts in credit spreads, an institution shall use the following formula:
+(c) where the model uses credit spread sensitivities to parallel shifts in credit spreads, an institution shall use the following formula:

-$$\begin{aligned} Regulatory \ CSOI = 0.0001 \cdot \sum{i=1}^{T} \left( t_i \cdot \exp \left( -\frac{s_i \cdot t_i}{LGD{MKT}} \right) - t{i-1} \cdot \exp \left( -\frac{s{i-1} \cdot t{i-1}}{LGD{MKT}} \right) \right) \cdot \frac{EE{i-1} \cdot D{i-1} - EE_i \cdot D_i}{2} \end{aligned}$$
+Regulatory CS01 = $(0.0001 \cdot \sum{i=1}^{T} ((t_i \cdot \exp(-((s_i \cdot t_i)/(LGD{MKT})))) - (t{i-1} \cdot \exp(-((s{i-1} \cdot t{i-1})/(LGD{MKT}))))) \cdot (((EE{i-1} \cdot D{i-1}) + (EE_i \cdot D_i))/(2)))$

-- (c) where the model uses second-order sensitivities to shifts in credit spreads (spread gamma), the gammas shall be calculated based on the formula in paragraph 1. - 3.
-An institution using the EPE measure for collateralised OTC derivatives referred to in point (a) or (b) of Article 279(1) shall, when determining the own funds requirements for CVA risk in accordance with paragraph 1, do both of the following: - (a) assume a constant EE profile; - (b) set EE equal to the effective expected exposure as calculated under Article 279(1)(b) for a maturity equal to the greater of the following: - (i) half of the longest maturity occurring in the netting set; - (ii) the notional weighted average maturity of all transactions inside the netting set.
+(d) where the model uses second-order sensitivities to shifts in credit spreads (spread gamma), the gammas shall be calculated based on the formula in paragraph 1.

+3. An institution using the EPE measure for collateralised OTC derivatives referred to in point (a) or (b) of Article 285(1) shall, when determining the own funds requirements for CVA risk in accordance with paragraph 1, do both of the following:

+(a) assume a constant EE profile;

+(b) set EE equal to the effective expected exposure as calculated under Article 285(1)(b) for a maturity equal to the greater of the following:

+(i) half of the longest maturity occurring in the netting set;

+(ii) the notional weighted average maturity of all transactions inside the netting set.

-4. An institution which is permitted by the competent authority in accordance with Article 277 to use IMM to calculate exposure values in relation to the majority of its business, but which uses the method set out in Section 3.
-Section 4 or Section 5 of Title II, Chapter 6 for smaller portfolios, and which is permitted to use the market risk internal models approach for specific risk of traded debt instruments in accordance with Article 352 may, subject to permission from the competent authorities, calculate the own funds requirements for CVA risk in accordance with paragraph 1 for the non-IMM netting sets.
-Competent authorities shall grant this permission only if the institution uses the method set out in Section 3. [...]
-Section 4 or Section 5 of Title II, Chapter 6 for a limited number of smaller portfolios.
+4. An institution which is permitted by the competent authority in accordance with Article 283 to use IMM to calculate exposure values in relation to the majority of its business, but which uses the methods set out in Section 3, Section 4 or Section 5 of Title II, Chapter 6 for smaller portfolios, and which has permission to use the market risk internal model for the specific risk of debt instruments in accordance with point (d) of Article 363(1) may, subject to permission from the competent authorities, calculate the own funds requirements for CVA risk in accordance with paragraph 1 for the non-IMM netting sets.
+Competent authorities shall grant this permission only if the institution uses the methods set out in Section 3, Section 4 or Section 5 of Title II, Chapter 6 for a limited number of smaller portfolios.